even4void/aliquote/content/post/50-years-data-science.md

 ---
 title: "50 years of Data Science and a teaching program for future years"
 date: 2018-06-02T17:05:01+02:00
-draft: false
+draft: true
 description: ""
 tags: ["statistics"]
 categories: []
 ---
 I recently reread Kaplan's proposal to teach statistics to future statisticians, and if we trust the following two papers published in 2017, we should have a solid plan for teaching Data Science, or what it will be called in some years.
+I am no longer teaching, but I find this inspiring in any case.

 <!--more-->